 You might wonder why you’d still need time for planning.
 Wouldn’t it be smarter to spend that time writing or connecting with your readers?
 That depends on how effective you want to be during your connection and execution times.
 If you spend all your time executing and connecting, you’ll no doubt be a more productive.
 At least in the beginning.

 But the more productive you are, the more likely you’ll be to make mistakes.
-And if you spend no time analyzing these mistakes, they’ll pile up and multiply until they crystallize into bad work habits that are VERY hard to break.
-This is especially true for the mistakes that seem minor at first.
+If you don’t spend time analyzing these mistakes, they’ll pile up and multiply.
+Soon, they’ll crystallize into bad work habits that will be damn hard to break.
+This is especially true for the mistakes which seem minor at first.

-But, if you set aside even an hour a week to analyze your mistakes, to learn from them and to refine your approach, those mistakes will become learning experiences.
-People who take the time to do this are dramatically more productive than those who don’t.
-More importantly, they learn to multiply their successes and to “domino” small opportunities into enormous ones.
+But, if you set aside even an hour a week to analyze your mistakes, learn from them and to refine your approach, those mistakes will become learning experiences.
+People who do this are dramatically more productive than those who don’t.
+More importantly, they “domino” small opportunities into enormous ones.
 We’ll talk more about that in a moment.

 The important point now is to carve out a SEPARATE block of time for planning.
 Ordinary people assume they don’t have time to do this.
 They work feverishly towards their goals without stopping to analyze their methods.
 Ironically, they end up wasting more time and energy doing things the hard way and/or correcting mistakes.

 Over time, they become less efficient, less confident, more stressed out.
-They also fail to turn small opportunities into bigger ones, which is the single biggest secret to extraordinary success.
+They also fail to turn small opportunities into bigger ones.
 All because they neglect the habit of careful planning.
 Don’t be one of these people.

 Smart planning, connection and execution is the second most important difference (the One Thing, above, being the first) between ordinary people and super productive people.
 You’ll realize this the moment you start doing this for yourself.
 And if you follow these next three steps, you’ll be amazed at how productive you’ll become…